Azure/kubernetes-hackfest/labs/build-application/README.md

     az acr build -t hackfest/service-tracker-ui:1.0 -r $ACRNAME --no-logs ./app/service-tracker-ui
     ```

     You can see the status of the builds by running the command below.
+Replace [runid] below with a runid value from the list.

     ```bash
     az acr task list-runs -r $ACRNAME -o table

-    az acr task logs -r $ACRNAME --run-id aa1
+    az acr task logs -r $ACRNAME --run-id [runid]
     ```

     Browse to your ACR instance in the Azure portal and validate that the images are in "Repositories."